Author - Dr. Nitin Gupte

 That is the reason why eating a heart-healthy vegetarian diet is far easier for us than for Western people.

-In a heart-healthy diet, we need to eat whole grain cereals and pulses, ample fresh vegetables and fruits, moderate amounts of preferably mono unsaturated fatty acid dominant, cold-pressed groundnut or sesame seed oil or olive oil, and skimmed milk.
+In a heart healthy diet, we need to eat whole grain cereals and pulses, ample fresh vegetables and fruits, moderate amounts of preferably mono unsaturated fatty acid dominant, cold pressed groundnut or olive oil, and skimmed milk.

 It is maybe easier to eat either groundnut or sesame seed oil in India and olive oil in the West.